This section contains a selection of resources highlighting the alternatives to using animals in research, testing and teaching.

 Refinement aims to minimise and eliminate the suffering of animals used for research, testing and teaching.
 Good animal husbandry, ethical conduct and empathy are important if refinements are to be achieved.

 The Australian and New Zealand Council for the Care of Animals in Research and Teaching (ANZCCART) and the Ministry for Primary Industries have produced a series of booklets on the application of the three Rs (replacement, reduction and refinement) in the use of animals in research and teaching.
+The following focus on replacement and reduction.

 - Cell-based Disease Models (replacement)